tjallen/react-simple-range/readme.md

 `npm start` | Starts a webpack-dev-server, currently serves the `examples/` directory to `http://localhost:8080/` `npm run test` | Runs tests with `mocha`
 `npm run test:watch` | Runs tests in watch mode with `mocha --watch`

+## Future

+- Better test coverage
+- Improved examples
+- Submit an issue to add to this list